 It’s time to get digital.
 Before COVID-19 hit the world, many traditionalist were maintaining the status quo ignoring the fact that vast numbers of consumers had moved their browsing and purchasing activities online. being in the web rather than on the web.
 The customer shift to digital.
-They are looking for products and […]
+They are looking for products and services through […]

 Siri, Alexa and Cortana are just a Hey away AI (Artificially Intelligent) assistants such as Apple’s Siri, Amazon’s Alexa and Microsoft’s Cortana should either: Excite you or Scare the s*** out of you Why would I say this?
 Well the thing is the IoT is/has quietly and steadily become part of our everyday lives (What […]

 Realizing this particular bias I decided to pose a question to my circle, network and business groups to see if it had any grounding.

 There would be no Apple, Microsoft, Facebook, Twitter, Google, Instagram and Snapchat (to name but a few) without them.

 Society has accepted the previously mention innovations using them personally and to promote and market their work/businesses.
 They are well and truly standing on the shoulders of giants for their own gains.

 However, it is amazing to still see a very significant proportion of self employed and small businesses not fully embracing this monumental shift to the Web, Social and more recently the Internet of Things (IoT).

 Why haven’t they (you) fully embraced this shift?

 Can you imagine a world without Google, Facebook, YouTube, Twitter, heck no websites full stop.

 Why would a hacker attack my business website?
 I don’t have anything valuable.
 I don’t have credit card details or anything worth stealing.